cos485/cos485.github.io/about.md

 - Th 12:30-1:20pm [Friend Center 010][friend-center]
 - Th 7:30 -8:20pm	[Friend Center 010][friend-center]

+Additional office hours are available by appointment to those with conflicts.

 ### Online discussions
 You can ask and answer questions on the [Ed site](https://edstem.org/us/courses/36236/discussion/).
 Ed activity counts as class participation and can enhance your grade.